 The Medium Energy subprogram focuses primarily on questions having to do with Quantum Chromodynamics (QCD) and the behavior of quarks inside protons and neutrons.
 Specific questions that are being addressed include: What is the internal landscape of the nucleons?
 What does QCD predict for the properties of strongly interacting matter?
 What governs the transition of quarks and gluons into pions and nucleons?
 What is the role of gluons and gluon self-interactions in nucleons and nuclei?
 One major goal, for example, is to achieve an experimental description of the substructure of the proton and the neutron.
-The subprogram supports investigations into a few aspects of the second frontier, Nuclei and Nuclear Astrophysics, such as the question: What is the nature of the nuclear force that binds protons and neutrons into stable nuclei?
+The subprogram supports investigations into a few aspects of the nuclear force that binds protons and neutrons into stable nuclei?
 The subprogram also examines aspects of the third area, Fundamental Symmetries and Nuclei, including the questions: Why is there now more visible matter than antimatter in the universe?
 What are the unseen forces that were present at the dawn of the universe, but disappeared from view as it evolved?
 In pursuing these goals the Medium Energy subprogram supports different experimental approaches primarily at the Thomas Jefferson National Accelerator Facility and the Relativistic Heavy Ion Collider.